NSCLC Pathobiology and Biomarkers

 Several FDA-approved tests available to identify patients with actionable mutations

-ALK=anaplastic lymphoma kinase; BRAF=B-Raf; EGFR=epidermal growth factor receptor; FDA=Food and Drug Administration; FISH=fluorescence in situ hybridization; KRAS=K-Ras; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer; NTRK=neurotrophic tyrosine receptor kinase; RET=rearranged during transfection; ROS=ROS proto-oncogene; RT-PCR=reverse transcription polymerase chain reaction; TP53=tumor protein 53.
+ALK=anaplastic lymphoma kinase; BRAF=B-Raf; EGFR=epidermal growth factor receptor; ERBB2=erb-b2 receptor tyrosine kinase 2; ex14=exon 14; FDA=Food and Drug Administration; FISH=fluorescence in situ hybridization; IHC=immunohistochemistry; KRAS=kirsten rat sarcoma viral oncogene homolog; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer; NTRK=neurotrophic tyrosine receptor kinase; PD-L1=programmed death-ligand 1; RET=rearranged during transfection; ROS=ROS proto-oncogene; RT-PCR=reverse transcription polymerase chain reaction; TP53=tumor protein 53.

 References